The year following the dedication of Martin Luther King, Jr. Way have seen

 segregation, and urban renewal.

-Now that history shines as a stone of hope to a broader population
+Now that history shines as a stone of hope to a diverse community

 in these times of economic uncertainty and eroding justice when

 Dr. King's vision gives energy for the future.

 In September of 2013, a coalition of groups came together to

 plan the dedication of Martin Luther King, Jr. Way.

 Groups and individuals continue to come forward with support in

 terms of services and material and with endorsements and

 participation to carry forward the message of that historic renaming.